N-modal steady water waves with vorticity: Statement of the Problem

 The following free-boundary problem for $\psi$ and $\eta$ has long been known (cf. \cite{KN}):

-In condition \eqref{eq:bep} (Bernoulli's equation), $r$ is a constant considered as the problem's parameter and referred to as Bernoulli's constant/the total head.
-The problem \eqref{eq:lapp}-\eqref{eq:bep} describes two-dimensional steady water waves with a positive mass flux.
+In the condition \eqref{eq:bep} (Bernoulli's equation), $r$ is a constant considered as a problem's parameter and referred to as Bernoulli's constant/the total head.
+The problem \eqref{eq:lapp}-\eqref{eq:bep} describes two-dimensional steady water waves with a nonzero mass flux.
+In what follows, we will assume that $\omega \in C^{\infty}(\RR)$.

 For the further analysis of the problem it is convenient to rectify the domain $\cal D$ by scaling the vertical variable to